New Zealand's seascape is particularly rich and complex due to its:

 - physical damage to the marine environment from certain fishing methods, such as bottom trawling and dredging.

-New Zealand’s fisheries are managed by the Ministry of Fisheries using the Quota Management System, introduced in the mid-1980s.
+New Zealand’s fisheries are managed by the Ministry for Primary Industries using the Quota Management System, introduced in the mid-1980s.
 This system sets catch limits for commercially important species; these are allocated through individual transferable quotas.

 In addition to managing fisheries, the government is responsible for ensuring the protection of rare and significant habitats, ecosystems and species, as well as a range of areas representative of the more common coastal, offshore and deep water habitats and their communities.